 The general position is that personal data should only be shared in a "need to know" basis.
 This will not prevent sharing where doing so is lawful, fair, reasonable and proportionate and done in accordance with this Policy and the sharing guidelines.
-Staff should speak to the Compliance Manager if in doubt, or if staff are being asked to share personal data in a new way.
+Staff should speak to the Data Protection Co-Ordinator if in doubt, or if staff are being asked to share personal data in a new way.
 Before sharing personal data, staff should:

-- refer to the Data Sharing Checklist, Code, 365 sharing guide and Information Sharing Advice safeguarding in the St Mary's cloud in the data protection tile; - make sure they are allowed to share it; - ensure adequate security; - ensure that any emails which contain sensitive personal data are encrypted; - if asked to disclose information to the Police speak to the Compliance Manager and ensure the request is made in writing; - if asked to disclose personal data to a contractor or to an individual where they are unsure of identity (e.g. if a request has come from a parent using a different or non- registered email address) they should check with their line manager and the Compliance Manager.
+- Refer to the Data Sharing Checklist, Code, 365 sharing guide and Information Sharing Advice safeguarding in the St Mary's cloud in the data protection tile - Make sure they are allowed to share it does the person need access? - Ensure adequate security - Ensure that any emails which contain sensitive personal data are encrypted - If asked to disclose information to the Police speak to the Data Protection Co-Ordinator and ensure the request is made in writing - If asked to disclose personal data to a contractor or to an individual where they are unsure of identity (e.g if a request has come from a parent using a different or non- registered email address) they should check with their line manager and the Data Protection Co-Ordinator.